December 16, 2019

 Vertical farming: an overview

 Vertical farming is a form of stacked farming that uses various technologies to produce food and medicines in unused vertical spaces, which mainly includes warehouses, shipping containers, and skyscrapers.
-This technique not only make use of abandoned property, but also decreases the use of fossil fuels (transport of crops and farm machines) and provides the possibility of sustainability in urban areas.
+This technique not only makes use of abandoned property, but also decreases the use of fossil fuels (transport of crops and farm machines) and provides the possibility of sustainability in urban areas.
 Thus, ideal use of unused vertical space and stable energy utilization will surge growth in the vertical farming market.

 Swelling populations and their demand for food, coupled with a trend towards sustainable farming, will positively increase this use of stacked farming in the coming years.
 In one example, the United States Department of Agriculture (USDA), along with the US Department of Energy, organized a stakeholder workshop in 2018 that aimed to increase vertical farming and sustainable urban ecosystems.
 Efforts such as these are directed at easing global food scarcity.